chryzsh/practical-hacking/part-1-how-to-hack.md

 ### I have a shell, what now?

 This is the time to start a new round of enumeration.
-You need to figure out where you are on a machine, who you are and starting working out a way to escalate your privileges.
+You need to figure out where you are on a machine, who you are, and start working out a way to escalate your privileges.
 In certain cases it might not even be necessary, because you are already Administrator.
 The below list is not exahustive by any means and you will find more details about this subject in [Part 4 - Privilege escalation](part-4-privilege-escalation.md).

 The `whoami` command displays what user you have access as.